-What time to start shopping the Boxing Day sales
+What time to start shopping the Boxing Day sales online 2021

 Maybe you have a specific list of things you need to buy, or maybe you’re just browsing around for fun.
 Here’s what you need to know about shopping online this Boxing Day.

-With this in mind, here are a few things you need to know about shopping the boxing day sales.
+But just like in-store shopping, online sale periods can have a big impact on how you shop.
+With this in mind, here are a few things you should know about shopping the Boxing Day sales online.

-Most people shop in the mornings
+Most people shop early in the day

 A significant number of people shop as soon as the sales go live at midnight